MAX IV and ESS

 The facility can be likened to a giant microscope, where neutrons are used to analyse different type of materials in detail.
 Researchers will be able to study materials of everyday life, from plastics and proteins to medicines and molecules, in order to understand how they are structured and function.
 ESS will enable future scientific breakthroughs in medicine, environmental science, climate, communication and transport.

 Along with the recently inaugurated MAX IV facility, ESS will form a hub in the European research infrastructure.
-ESS is expected to deliver its first neutrons by the end of the decade with the user programme to follow in 2023.
+The facility is planned to be fully operational in 2027, with the ESS user programme already set to open in 2023.

 LINXS (Lund Institute of Advanced Neutron and X-ray Science)

 Swedish LINXS is an institute which promotes science and education focusing on the use of neutrons and x-rays in research and development.

 The institute is dedicated to becoming a nucleus for national and international scientific activities and a think-tank which initiates new ideas and research themes.

 LINXS relies on a stream of highly motivated world-leading scientists who are invited for short-term focused topical research visits.
 The researchers share their knowledge and expertise with LINXS, which helps create a strong and innovative research environment.